criminal-trial

 25-6053 Marchello Moore v.
 United States Sixth Circuit 2025-11-06 Denied Response WaivedIFP criminal-trial defendant-appearance fact-finder fair-trial precedential-case sixth-circuit (1) Whether the Sixth Circuit erred by prohibiting fact-finders in a criminal trial from considering the in-court appearance of the defendant as it co…

 25A308 Ynddy Blanc v.
-United States Eleventh Circuit 2025-09-17 Presumed Complete appellate-review circuit-court conviction-standard criminal-trial jury-deadlock mistrial Whether the Eleventh Circuit correctly applied legal standards in affirming a criminal conviction following a second trial after a prior mistrial
+United States Eleventh Circuit 2025-09-17 Presumed Complete appellate-review circuit-court conviction-standard criminal-trial jury-deadlock mistrial Question not identified.

 25-5579 Kevin Marvell Jackson v.
-United States Tenth Circuit 2025-09-08 Denied Response WaivedIFP criminal-trial due-process fifth-amendment judicial-coercion jury-instructions sixth-amendment Whether the district court violated petitioner's Fifth and Sixth Amendment rights by issuing repeated instructions that foreclosed the possibility of …
+United States Tenth Circuit 2025-09-08 Denied Response WaivedIFP criminal-trial due-process fifth-amendment judicial-coercion jury-instructions sixth-amendment Whether the district violate d petitioner's Fifth and Sixth Amendment rights to due process and a fair trial by issuing repeated instructions that for…

 25-5520 Dennis Wilson v.
-United States Seventh Circuit 2025-09-02 Denied Response WaivedIFP criminal-trial due-process fundamental-rights plea-agreement rights-to-counsel sentencing Whether the predicted outcome and potential sentence faced by Mr. Wilson, should he be convicted at trial, is to be compared to the plea agreement whe…
+United States Seventh Circuit 2025-09-02 Denied Response WaivedIFP criminal-trial due-process fundamental-rights plea-agreement rights-to-counsel sentencing Whether the predicted outcome and the potential sentence faced by Mr. Wilson, should he be convicted at trial, is to be compared to the plea agreement…

 25A18 Juan Carlos Sandoval-Rodriguez v.
-United States Fourth Circuit 2025-07-08 Presumed Complete constitutional-standard criminal-trial due-process fourth-circuit jury-instruction reasonable-doubt Whether the Due Process Clause requires trial courts to provide a definition of 'reasonable doubt' to a jury upon request in criminal proceedings
+United States Fourth Circuit 2025-07-08 Presumed Complete constitutional-standard criminal-trial due-process fourth-circuit jury-instruction reasonable-doubt Whether a trial court in criminal proceedings must, upon request from the jury or the defendant, issue an instruction regarding the meaning of the "be…

 25A8 Jose Joya Parada, Oscar Armando Sorto Romero, Milton Portillo Rodriguez, and Juan Carlos Sandoval Rodriguez v.
 United States Fourth Circuit 2025-07-01 Presumed Complete constitutional-interpretation criminal-trial jury-composition jury-size sixth-amendment williams-v-florida Question not identified.